Carousel (film): Production

 The film was shot in CinemaScope 55 and DeLuxe Color.
-However, it was projected in regular 35mm CinemaScope rather than the 55mm version of the process, although the original premiere did feature a six-track magnetic stereo soundtrack specially devised for CinemaScope 55.
-It was played on a separate machine synchronized with the picture.
-All of the other prints of the film were composite prints and used the standard four-track stereo soundtrack featured on regular CinemaScope films circa 1953–1957.
+However, it was projected in regular 35mm CinemaScope rather than 55mm, although the original premiere featured a six-track magnetic stereo soundtrack specially devised for CinemaScope 55.
+It was played on a separate machine synchronized with the film.
+All of the other prints were composite prints and used the standard four-track stereo soundtrack featured on regular CinemaScope films of the era.